HubTou/pysec2vuxml/README.md

 The file [vuxml_newentries.txt](https://github.com/HubTou/pysec2vuxml/blob/main/vuxml_newentries.txt) contains the beginning of VuXML new entries for the vulnerable ports identified.

 ## Helping the security team
-**I need help converting the above results in new port VuXML port entries!**
+**I need help converting the above results in new VuXML port entries!**

 You can get a [quick introduction to the VuXML format](https://docs.freebsd.org/en/books/porters-handbook/security/#security-notify-vuxml-intro) in the [FreeBSD Porter's Handbook](https://docs.freebsd.org/en/books/porters-handbook/).